-1.5.1 Welding and non-destructive testing of welded joints shall comply with the requirements specified in Part XIV "Welding".
+- 1.5.1 Welding and non-destructive testing of welded joints shall comply with the requirements specified in Part XIV "Welding". - 1.5.2 Typical examples of allowable welded joints are given in the Appendix.

-1.5.2 Butt joints shall generally be used.

-Structures using fillet joints or joints affected by bending stresses are subject to special consideration by the Register.
+Strength of the structures using fillet joints or joints affected by bending stresses shall be checked by the strength and fatigue calculations.